jorgecotillo/green_light_health/README.md

 Our D.O.R. requires that the team be able to determine "what needs to be done" and the "amount of work" required to complete a given story.
 The below checklist should be complete to ensure a story is Ready.
 - [ ] The story captures and describes a reasonable unit of work
+- [ ] The story description contains clear acceptance criteria
-- [ ] The amount of work to complete the story has been estimated using the approved measurement (T-shirt Size)
+- [ ] The amount of work to complete the story has been estimated using the approved measurement (story points)
 - [ ] The story is in line with the Product Vision
 - [ ] All blockers and dependencies for the needed implementation are resolved